ccarmona1/react-github/README.md

 ## Why these technologies?

+- **TypeScript**: I chose TypeScript because it provides type safety, helps prevent bugs, and improves code quality and maintainability.
+- **ESLint**: I use ESLint to ensure code quality, consistency, and to catch potential issues early in the development process.
 - **Jest**: I chose Jest because it is a well-known library that I have extensive experience with.
 It allows me to create tests and validate every implementation in each iteration/commit.
 I also set up a GitHub Action to receive real-time notifications if a commit does not meet minimum requirements such as unit tests, coverage, or linting.
 - **TailwindCSS**: I chose Tailwind because it is lightweight and provides an easy way to apply styles.
 - **Vite**: I chose Vite because it enables building a React app from scratch using the latest industry standards.